Joe Girardi: Florida Marlins (2006)

 After the 2005 regular season, Girardi was named the manager of the Marlins, replacing Jack McKeon.
 His first notable action as manager was to prohibit facial hair, a policy similar to that of Yankees owner George Steinbrenner.

 The team had a 78–84 record with Girardi as manager, and was in wild-card contention even though the team had the lowest payroll in Major League Baseball.
 At $15 million, the Marlins' 2006 payroll was lower than the salaries of several MLB players.
 However, Girardi was nearly fired on August 6 when he got into an argument with Marlins owner Jeffrey Loria during a game.
 According to witnesses and video footage, the Marlins owner was heckling home plate umpire Larry Vanover.
 When the umpire warned Girardi about the harassment, Girardi and his bench coach Gary Tuck then turned to Loria and told him to stop.
 Team executives had to talk Loria out of his stated desire to fire Girardi immediately after that game.

-On October 3, 2006, the Marlins announced that they had fired Girardi as manager, and replaced him with Atlanta Braves third base coach Fredi González.
+On October 3, 2006, the Marlins announced they had fired Girardi as manager, and replaced him with Atlanta Braves third base coach Fredi González.
 Girardi said only that he appreciated the opportunity to manage the club.
 Girardi was thought to be among the leading candidates to replace New York Yankees manager Joe Torre after they lost in the 2006 American League Division Series, but Torre remained with the team.
-Girardi was also a candidate for the Cubs' manager position, to succeed Dusty Baker; he interviewed for the job just days after leaving the Marlins.
+Girardi was also a candidate for the manager position with the Chicago Cubs, to succeed Dusty Baker; he interviewed for the job just days after leaving the Marlins.
 With his playing experience in Chicago, he was considered a front-runner for the position.
 However, the Cubs chose to go with veteran manager Lou Piniella.
 Girardi took himself out of the running for the Washington Nationals' managerial job shortly thereafter and returned to the broadcast booth for the YES Network in 2007.
 He said taking another managerial job would have meant a third move in as many years for his family.
 Despite Girardi's firing, he was rewarded for his achievements with the Marlins in 2006 with the National League Manager of the Year Award and the Sporting News Manager of the Year Award for the National League.